vidal-adrien/ChIP-Rx-Pipeline-Pub/README.md

 [mergeOverlappingRegions.sh](mergeOverlappingRegions.md): Bash script.
 Searches for overlaps of the genomic regions of the between two files and generates merged regions bed file out of selected regions.

-## Resources
+## Genomics resources:

-TAIR blacklist TODO

-Col-CEN blacklist TODO
+[resources/Col-CEN_blacklist.bed](Col-CEN_blacklist.bed): A blacklist of aberrant regions for the Col-CEN genome.